codacy/docs/docs/repositories/commits.md

 ![{{ page.meta.page_name.capitalize() }} quality overview](images/{{ page.meta.file_name }}-detail-quality-overview.png)
 <!-- vale on -->

-This area displays the code quality metrics and gate status for the {{ page.meta.page_name }}:
+This area displays the quality gate status for the {{ page.meta.page_name }} and the code quality metrics [with a gate set up](../repositories-configure/adjusting-quality-gates.md):

--   The analysis status is either **Up to quality standards** or **Not up to quality standards** depending on the [quality gate rules](../repositories-configure/adjusting-quality-gates.md) for your repository.
+-   The quality gate status is either **Up to quality standards** or **Not up to quality standards** depending on the [quality gate rules](../repositories-configure/adjusting-quality-gates.md) for your repository.

     If there are no gate rules enabled for {{ page.meta.page_name }}s, the status is always **Up to quality standards**.